playermissile/dli_tutorial/index.rst

-but this is very simple code and the more real-world example in the next section will show that a buffer zone of several scan lines is necessary to make sure a player isn't split across a band boundary.
+but this is very simple code and the more real-world example in the next section will show that a buffer zone of several scan lines is necessary to make sure a player isn't split across a band boundary or even missing a scan line as described above.

 Advanced Multiplexing